Matchbook Romance: Voices and indefinite hiatus (20052007)

+Occasional reunion shows (20092016)

 In May 2009, the band came back to play on a small tour on the East Coast but after this tour, members of the band decided to work on separated projects.
 Drummer Aaron Stern went on to join God or Julie.
-Before the first hiatus, guitarist Ryan "Judas" DePaolo had started his own band called HILLValley and debuted with their album called "Salutations" in the summer of 2009, followed by a second LP called "Upside Down" in the summer of 2011.
-Vocalist Andrew Jordan formed DriftDivision and released a six song self-titled EP on October 26, 2010.
-In a video posted by his new band, he mentioned that he have been working on some songs with former band mate and long time friend Ryan Kienle.
-Around this time, Aaron also joined the supergroup D.R.U.G.S.
+Before the first hiatus, guitarist Ryan "Judas" DePaolo had started his own band called HILLValley and debuted their album Salutations in the summer of 2009, followed by a second LP called Upside Down in the summer of 2011.
+Vocalist Jordan formed the group DriftDivision and released a six song self-titled EP on October 26, 2010.
+In a video posted by his new band, he mentioned that he had been working on some songs with former bandmate Kienle.
+Around this time, Jordan also joined the supergroup D.R.U.G.S.
 (Destroy Rebuild Until God Shows) that was started by Craig Owens, formerly of Chiodos.
-Previously to this, Aaron had toured with You, Me, and Everyone We Know from 2008–2010.
-A debut album was released on February 22, 2011, but the band split up in 2012 and later returned in 2020, although this time without Aaron.
+Previously to this, Jordan had toured with You, Me, and Everyone We Know from 2008 through 2010.
+Their debut album was released on February 22, 2011, but the band split up in 2012 and later returned in 2020, although this time without Jordan.

-The band briefly returned in 2012 to play two reunion shows in December of that year and three years after, it was announced that they would be playing on the 2015 Vans Warped Tour, Ryan Seaman from Falling in Reverse, supported them during some of these dates.
-The band finally, went on to play a few shows in early 2016 to celebrate the 10th year anniversary of their second album before parting ways again.
+The band briefly returned in 2012 to play two reunion shows in December of that year, and three years after, it was announced that they would be playing on the 2015 Vans Warped Tour.
+Ryan Seaman, from Falling in Reverse, supported them during some of these dates.
+The band went on to play a few shows in early 2016 to celebrate the 10 year anniversary of their second album.

-Ryan Kienle joined Common Perry releasing two songs in April 2025.
+Full reunion and third album (2025present)

+In December 2025, the band started posting on social media beginning with a photo of a microphone inside a studio vocal booth, followed by a clip titled "VISIONS" on January 4, 2026 which featured slowed down audio of a song.
+Upon speeding the audio up, the video was revealed to be a clip of a new song "Something Worse Than the Night".
+On January 12, 2026, the band officially revealed the song.
+It was released on January 16, their first release in 20 years.

+Musical style

+Matchbook Romance was classified as a pop-punk band by The Washington Post and Syracuse.com.
+Kerrang! referred to them as emo, as well as a "Myspace band".
+AllMusic called them a melodic hardcore band.

+They cited influences including Rites of Spring, Fugazi, the Get Up Kids, Quicksand, At the Drive-In, Bad Religion, NOFX and Pennywise.